Talbot School of Theology

 Upon completion of a student's Talbot degree program, there will be a celebration, commissioning and thanksgiving service.
 This evening service, attended by spouses, family members, mentors, and faculty, will focus on accomplishment, spiritual growth, thanksgiving, hooding, commissioning into ministry and acknowledgment of the people who encouraged and supported the student throughout the Talbot journey.

-Women at Talbot School of Theology
+Men and Women at Talbot School of Theology

 The purpose of chapel is to provide opportunities for worship, instruction and exposure to current issues, ministries, missions and gifted individuals.
 Chapel is an important part of a student's educational experience, contributing significantly to individual spiritual formation and the unity of the seminary community.